mconigliaro/conveyor/README.rst

 Now of course, you probably don't want *all* of your application servers to deploy the application at the same time, because that will almost certainly lead to a brief period of downtime while the deployment is occurring.
-This is where Conveyor's concept of "slots" comes into play.
+This is where Conveyor's concept of "slots" comes in.
 By default the **hoist** command creates new applications with just one slot.
 When an application change is detected, the first **conveyor** daemon that sees this change will "occupy" that free slot until the application is deployed.
 In the meantime,the rest of the **conveyor** daemons will have to wait until another free slot becomes available.
 The result is a staggered deployment across your entire farm.

 So how does Conveyor know how to deploy your application?
-This is where the **get-version-cmd** and **deploy-cmd** options come into play.
+This is where the **get-version-cmd** and **deploy-cmd** attributes of an application come in.
 Before a **conveyor** daemon deploys an application, it compares the output of the command specified by **get-version-cmd** to the version associated with the application in ZooKeeper.
 If the versions differ, then the comand specified by **deploy-cmd** is run.
 A simple example for an application distributed as a .deb packages might look something like this:

 ::

-  get-version-cmd = /usr/bin/dpkg-query --showformat '${Version}' --show %(id)s
+  get-version-cmd: /usr/bin/dpkg-query --showformat '${Version}' --show %(id)s
-  deploy-cmd = /usr/bin/aptitude install %(id)s=%(version)s
+  deploy-cmd: /usr/bin/aptitude install %(id)s=%(version)s

 Notice the placeholders that look like **%(foo)s** in the commands above.
 This is how you reference information about a particular application in ZooKeeper.